Rick Smith published An international view on Trudeau's electoral reform mess in Blog 2017-02-23 19:23:00 -0500

 Rick Smith published Statement on the inauguration of Donald Trump in Blog 2017-01-16 13:32:40 -0500

-On January 20, a dangerous con-man will take high office in the United States.
+On January 20, a dangerous con-man took high office in the United States.

 Openly trading in hate while ushering in more inequality will be Donald Trump’s MO for the next four years.
 While the far right gains ground globally, locally we’re not immune.
 It is a troubling moment for progressives.
 It’s also an opportunity to respond and to act.Read more